Carne Asada is tender, juicy skirt steak marinated in citrusy Mexican seasonings and grilled

 What type of meat is Carne Asada?

 One of the greatest things about this Carne Asada marinade recipe is how easy it is to make.
 It comes together in minutes and uses ingredients you likely have on hand.
-Be sure to make it with freshly squeezed juices.
-We like our version with lime and orange juice.
-However, if you like it more tart substitute the orange juice with lemon juice.

 How to make classic Carne Asada:

 - Chop and then blend all the marinade ingredients together in a small bowl

 - Place the skirt or flank steak in an oblong glass baking dish and pour the marinade on top

 - Turn the steak pieces to ensure they are well coated with the marinade

 - Cover and marinate 2 to 24 hours, turning the meat occasionally while marinating.
 We generally marinate between 2-10 hours

 How to grill marinated Carne Asada:

 - When ready to cook start pre-heating the grill on high